azeldaniel/COMP1602-2021/README.md

+*Notice: This repo will be archived on July 30th, 2021.
+All solutions will be removed.*

+---

 # COMP1602-2021

 This repository contains Computer Programming II lab material for Semester 3, 2020-2021 at the University of the West Indies, St. Augustine.
 Note that this repository was created for code sharing convenience, and all solutions may be redacted at the end of the academic year in 2021.